 - Cost savings: More efficient use of cloud resources; support for spot instances, minimal user intervention.

-Two cloud bursting scenarios
+Two cloud scenarios

 Scenario 1: Cluster-on-Demand

 The Cluster-on-Demand scenario is ideal if you do not have a cluster onsite, for example because you lack the space, power, cooling or budget.
 However, if you need compute power, with Bright Cluster Manager, you can instantly create a complete cluster in the public cloud, for any duration of time.